|

 The authors you start supporting today become the people you can turn to tomorrow when you need a recommendation for a cover designer, an editor, or a proofreader.

-And, when you support them, they will repay the favor by supporting you.
+Or help promoting your book.
+When you support others, they will often repay the favor by supporting you.

 5. You will make authors happy.